asmazovec/asmazovec/README.md

 # 👋 Hello!
 I'm Alexander Mazovec

 Welcome to my corner of GitHub!
 I'm a passionate .NET Core developer with a knack for full-stack development and a love for solving complex problems.
 My dream?
-To transition t a Go-centric tech stack!
+To transition to a Go-centric tech stack!

 ## 💼 What I Do